-You see, AC Milan had been in five European finals going into the tie, winning four of them.
-The Italians were up on a pedestal; European royalty, if you must – the most recent trophy lift three years prior, in 1990.
+You see, AC Milan had been in five European finals going into the tie, winning four.
+So, the Italians were up on a pedestal; European royalty, if you must – the most recent trophy lift three years prior, in 1990.
 Comparatively for Marseille, the French outfit had appeared in only one, the 1991 heartbreaking penalty shoot-out loss to Red Star Belgrade.

-If Marseille were to beat Valenciennes, they would clinch Ligue 1.
-The domestic fixture came six days before the battle with AC Milan, and Tapie viewed the Valencienne obstacle as an annoyance.
-He wanted to be rid of it to ensure smooth sailing towards the final, but of course, that was never an option.
+If Marseille were to beat Valenciennes, they would clinch Ligue 1 delights.
+The domestic fixture came six days before the battle with AC Milan, and Tapie viewed the Valencienne obstacle as an annoyance – an unwanted obstruction.
+He wanted to be rid of it to ensure smooth sailing towards the final, but that was never an option.
 The next best bet in Bernard Tapie’s mind was to use that alluring influence that made him such an imposing figure in business and instead influence the outcome of the Ligue 1 fixture.

 Tapei used Marseille midfielder Jean-Jacques Eydelie and Marseille’s General Manager, Jean-Pierre Bernes, as his pawns.
 His plan?
 To offer payments to a select few who would line up for Valencienne, with the promise that they would take it easy on Marseille with the Champions League final in sight.

-Money changed hands, Marseille won 1-0, and the authorities eventually unravelled Tapei’s shady moves and the motive behind it.
+Money changed hands, Marseille won 1-0, and the authorities eventually unravelled Tapei’s shady moves and the motives that fuelled his decisions.
 Tapei ended up in prison, with Marseille’s time in the spotlight left tainted amidst a haze of corruption.

-Deschamps stuck it out for another year in France, but just before Marseille were administratively relegated to Division 2, he moved to Italy.
+Deschamps stuck it out for another year in France, but just before Marseille was administratively relegated to Division 2, he moved to Italy.
 There must have been a sense of ‘what if?’ for Deschamps.
-Realistically, without Tapei’s meddling, he could have captained Marseille’s golden generation to a series of victories on the most prominent European domestic stage of all.
+Realistically, without Tapei’s meddling, he could have captained Marseille’s golden generation to a series of victories on the most prominent European domestic stage.

-Although still bright-eyed and bushy-tailed in the dugout, Deschamps landed in Marseille in an assured fashion, with the necessary experience to take on the role of rejuvenating a fallen giant of French football.
+Although still bright-eyed and bushy-tailed in the dugout, Deschamps landed in Marseille in an assured fashion, with the necessary experience to rejuvenate a fallen French footballing giant.
 The new Marseille man had previously spent one successful campaign in Turin, although obtaining the Juventus job under peculiar circumstances.

 Deschamps’ Recognition in the dugout

 In the wake of the Calciopoli ‘match-fixing’ scandal, Deschamps replaced Fabio Capello as Juve geared up for life in Serie B as dramatic events saw them banished to life in the second tier of Italian football.
-Deschamps navigated Juventus back to the top-flight but announced his resignation after the final game of the season to Mantova – a disagreement with the Juventus hierarchy being the catalyst for change.
+Deschamps navigated Juventus back to Serie A but announced his resignation after the season’s final game to Mantova – a disagreement with the Juventus hierarchy being the catalyst for change.

 It was Deschamps’ initial managerial post that garnered widespread attention from those within football.
 Monaco was his home between 2001-2005.
-Joining Les Monégasques at only 32-years-old, one specific Champions League run would announce the head coach as one of the best young managers in the business.
-Miserably for AS Monaco, there was no silverware at its culmination – that was claimed by José Mourinho’s plucky FC Porto.
+Joining Les Monégasques at only 32 years old, one specific Champions League run would announce the head coach as one of the best young managers in the business.
+But, miserably for AS Monaco, there was no silverware at its culmination, instead claimed by José Mourinho’s plucky FC Porto.